-In the second experiment, we performed user study by asking three participants to select the best one from the face de-occlusion results by our OA-GAN, and three state-of-theart (SOTA) de-occlusion methods (Cycle-GAN, GANimation, and Self-regularization).
+Since face image is one of the most common images for human visual perception, we believe visual quality of the de-occluded face images is still an important aspect for evaluating face de-occlusion algorithms.
+Therefore, in the second experiment, we performed a user study by asking three participants to select the best one from the face de-occlusion results by our OA-GAN, and three SOTA de-occlusion methods (Cycle-GAN, GANimation, and Self-regularization).
 The de-occlusion results of 300 face images with natural occlusion are presented to the participants.
-Each time, the de-occlusion results by four different methods are displayed on screen in a random order to avoid bias of a fixed order.
+Each time, the de-occlusion results by four different methods are displayed on screen in a random order to avoid bias of a fixed order, and each participant is ask to select the best one from the four de-occluded face images.
 The user study results are given in Figure 11.
-We can see that our method achieves much better results than the SOTA methods in user study, which indicates that face deocclusion by our method can have better perceptual quality than the SOTA methods.
+We can see that our method achieves much better results than the SOTA methods in user study, which indicates that face de-occlusion results by our method have better perceptual quality than the SOTA methods.
+While a perfect quantitative measurement is still not available for face de-occlusion tasks, we observe that SSIM scores of individual methods are more consistent to our user study results.